Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 How to Get from Lauterbrunnen to Gimmelwald?

-But before we get to the cable car system, you’ll first have to take the yellow bus 141 towards the Stechelberg, Schilthornbahn stop.
-Once you get off the train at Lauterbrunnen’s station, cross the tracks and walk about 100-300 ft to your right, where you will find the Lauterbrunnen, Bahnhof stop.
-The bus ride is about 12 minutes long, and you will disembark right next to the cable car station.
-If you don’t have a Swiss Travel Pass, you can purchase your ticket in the SBB Mobile app, from a ticketing machine, the ticket office in Lauterbrunnen, or directly from the bus driver.
+But before we get to the cable car system, first take the yellow bus 141 towards the Stechelberg, Schilthornbahn stop.
+Once you get off the train at Lauterbrunnen station, cross the tracks and walk 100-300 ft to your right, where you will find the Lauterbrunnen, Bahnhof stop.
+The bus ride is 12 minutes long, and you’ll disembark right next to the cable car station.
+If you don’t have a Swiss Travel Pass, you can purchase your ticket in the SBB Mobile, from a ticketing machine, the ticket office in Lauterbrunnen, or directly from the bus driver.

 Avoid the 8:01 PM train out of Interlaken because you will get to Lauterbrunnen when the Lauterbrunnen-Stechelberg bus is not running.
 There is a bus at 7:35 PM and 9:35 PM, but nothing in between.